moxystudio/react-with-moxy/README.md

 ### .env file

-Environment variables defined on `.env` file will be loaded into `process.env`.
+Environment variables defined in the `.env` file will be automatically loaded into `process.env`.

-Please read [**dotenv**](https://github.com/motdotla/dotenv) documentation for more information.
+This file is ignored in source control and it is intended to be created from `.env.sample`, which is committed and anyone who clones the project can easily use it as a starting point.
+All the supported variables, including their description and default values, are defined there.

+Here's an example of how to declare two new environment variables:

 ```
 REACT_APP_FOO=foo
 REACT_APP_BAR=bar
 ```

-This file is ignored in source control and it is intended to be created from `.env.sample`, which is commited and anyone who clones the project can easily use it as a starting point.
+Note that relying in the `.env` file is mostly useful for development.
+While you may still use it in production, it's advisable to pass environment variables explicitly when running commands.
+You may read the [**dotenv**](https://github.com/motdotla/dotenv) documentation for more information.

 ### Passing environment variables when building a docker image